JorgePe/EV3-IoT-Train/mqtt-dash/README.md

 The EV3 IoT Train Dashboard

 I like to use ['MQTT Dash'](https://play.google.com/store/apps/details?id=net.routix.mqttdash) to create nice MQTT dashboards on my Android devices.
 It's very easy to use and offers several types of widgets that suit my needs.
+It also works fine with my 'mosquitto' brokers (on my laptop running Ubuntu linux, on my EV3 running ev3dev and also 'test.mosquitto.org').
+The only feature that I really miss is an "export/import" option so I would not need to recreate it when I switch to another Android device.

 For my EV3 LEGO IoT Train dashboard I added 5 widgets: